cometbft/cometbft/docs/guides/go-built-in.md

  }
  ```

  This code snippet iterates through the proposed transactions and calculates the `total bytes`.
-If the `total bytes` exceeds the `MaxTxBytes` specified in the `RequestPrepareProposal` struct, the loop breaks and the transactions processed so far are returned.
+If the `total bytes` exceeds the `MaxTxBytes` specified in the `PrepareProposalRequest` struct, the loop breaks and the transactions processed so far are returned.

- Note: It is the responsibility of the application to ensure that the `total bytes` of transactions returned does not exceed the `RequestPrepareProposal.max_tx_bytes` limit.
+ Note: It is the responsibility of the application to ensure that the `total bytes` of transactions returned does not exceed the `PrepareProposalRequest.max_tx_bytes` limit.

  Once a proposed block is received by a node, the proposal is passed to the application to give
  its blessing before voting to accept the proposal.